robertfischer3/spring_crypto_watcher/README.md

 **Note**
 CSS Style code exists on the index.html page.
 This code was original located in `style.css`, but the animations failed to execute.
-The decision to move the code into `index.html` is a temporary one until the bug is dicovered.
+The decision to move the code into `index.html` is a temporary one until the bug is discovered.
 #### analytics.html
+This page displays 24 hour ticker data for a selected cryptocurrency exchange
 #### candle.html
+This page allows user to view saved candlestick data streams.
+Makes use of the `views.py` methods `def get_candle_patterns(request, batch):`
 #### layout.html
+The page provides styling and navigation to the pages that extend it `{% extends "markets/layout.html" %}`
 #### login.html
+`login.html` provides a user interface to log in in the application using the default Django authentication model.
+The page makes use of the `views.py` method `
 #### register.html
+`register.html` allows new users to register for the application.
+It makes use of the `views.py` method `def register(request):`
 ### Javascript Files
 #### index.js
 The `index.js` file contains code to connect to a Binance API websocket instance and sets up subscriptions with the websocket to be able